B2.6 Multiply and divide fractions by fractions, as well as by whole numbers and mixed numbers, in various contexts.

 Continue by saying:

 You have identified several important elements and there are many more.
-We are only at the planning stage for the Olympics.
-It is not certain that it will happen.
-However, if the planning is solid, the project could be completed in some form.
-We need your help in organizing the Olympics.
-Today we will consider some of the elements for which decisions have been made.
-During the Olympics, the events will be distributed in different stations.
-The teams, previously formed, will circulate from one station to another.
-Each station will have one to three events in which each student can participate.
+What if we were organizing the Olympics?
+Let's think about some of the decisions that will need to be made.
+So let's assume that the events will be distributed in eight different stations.
+Teams will circulate from one station to another and each station will have one to three events in which each student can participate.

 • What could be the events in the Olympics?